jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

    *"Chris Mason, the principal Btrfs author, has stated that its goal was "to let Linux scale for the storage that will be available.
 Scaling is not just about addressing the storage but also means being able to administer and to manage it with a clean interface that lets people see what's being used and makes it more reliable. [^128]"*

-  Btrfs adds support for resource pooling and using extents to make logical drives accross physical devices.
+  Btrfs adds support for resource pooling and using extents to make logical drives across physical devices.
 It also includes snapshoting of files--for point in time restore and in place cloning, and checksuming.
 In order to format a system using Btrfs you need to install ```btrfs-tools``` on Ubuntu and ```btrfs-progs``` on Fedora.

   * yum install btrfs-progs -y		[On RedHat based Distro's]
   * sudo apt-get install btrfs-tools -y	[On Debian based Distro's]

 ### ZFS

    A third alternative is a filesystem originally developed by Sun, called ZFS.
-ZFS is an ellegantly designed filesystem.   *"ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
+ZFS is an elegantly designed filesystem.   *"ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
 The features of ZFS include protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, Software based RAID,(RAID-Z) [^129]"*

    ZFS was developed by Sun and inherited by Oracle.
-It is not licensed under the GPL but under a Sun/Oracle license called CDDL, which is similar to GPL, but allowed Sun and Oracle to license propriatery parts of the filesystem, as not free.
+It is not licensed under the GPL but under a Sun/Oracle license called CDDL, which is similar to GPL, but allowed Sun and Oracle to license proprietary parts of the filesystem, as not free.
 This prevented ZFS from being adopted natively into the Linux kernel because of the GPL.
 But the FreeBSD kernel didn't have this restriction under the BSD license and they have had native kernel based support for ZFS since version 8 of FreeBSD.

    Recently Linux added an additional repository that you can manually add to your system to include the CDDL licensed ZFS code on Linux as a loadable kernel module--which is close to being native.
 You can load the module, you just can install your operating system on ZFS natively while installing because the module isn't included in the Linux kernel.
 Here is an example to install the ZFS PPA, load the module and then format and create a zpool logical mirror (RAID1) in 5 steps,  tutorial comes from here: [ http://serverascode.com/2014/07/01/zfs-ubuntu-trusty.html]( http://serverascode.com/2014/07/01/zfs-ubuntu-trusty.html "ZFS Tutorial")